justinkelly/justinkelly.github.io/_posts/2015-04-06-moga-pro-controller-for-android.markdown

 The MOGA comes withaa dedicated app and 2 different bluetooth connection modes.
 A for  MOGA specific tiles and B for normal bluetooth mode.

-If you're only using emulators I would just stick to B mode and use the MOGA as a regular bluetooth controller
+If you're only using emulators I would just stick to B mode and use the MOGA as a regular bluetooth controller.

 ![](https://457e801a8dceff4f14fee686917b28b7570650e8.googledrive.com/host/0B3qPjbk9su5uT0pQdVhVYXVUbEk/Blog/moga/IMG_53462.JPG )